maherou/Teaching/files/CS317/Solitaire2.md

 Activities:
 - Explore better strategies for winning games.
 - Track average number of moves needed for games you win.
+- Stretch activity (not required): introduce parallel execution into your Solitaire simulator by enabling simultaneous game playing.

 ### Competition:
 - Prize 1: Best wining percentage.